ytanay/thinglang/README.md

 Tasks for a new C++ based thinglang VM:
 - [x] Minimal execution infra in C++ (stack frame containers/thing instance containers, etc...)
 - [x] Basic execution loop
-- [ ] Type resolution and better reference indexing during static analysis
+- [x] Type resolution and better reference indexing during static analysis
-- [ ] Bytecode generation from thinglang compiler
+- [x] Bytecode generation from thinglang compiler
 - [ ] 1-to-1 transpilation into C++ for precompilation and as a benchmark for performance
-- [ ] Barebones standard library (strings/lists/maps/math) written in thinglang, transpiled to C++
+- [ ] Barebones standard library (strings/numbers/lists/maps/math) written in thinglang, transpiled to C++

 ### The Archives